 To present the report of the Chief Executive.

-The Committee considered the report and raised the following main points:-
+The Committee considered the report and made the following main points:-

 · Reference was made that previously it has been reported that the partner organisations have not been regularly attending the Public Services Board.
 Questions were raised as to whether the attendance at the Board has increased recently.
 The Programme Manager responded that there are statutory representatives that have to attend the Board meetings and it is intended to revisit the membership of the Board to ascertain whether other representatives from other organisations can be invited to attend.
 The Chief Executive said that both the Leader of the Isle of Anglesey County Council and the Leader of Gwynedd Council attend the Board meetings and moving to virtual meetings has increased attendance at the Board meetings;

 · Reference was made that the Public Services Board does not wish to duplicate the services provided by other organisations.
 Questions were raised as to the numerous other established organisations that publish strategic development plans and whether there is going to be added value in the Public Services Board publishing its own strategic development plans.
 The Chief Executive responded that the Public Services Boards should be viewed from a community perspective and the public services needed by the residents of the Island and Gwynedd.
 He said that he was confident that there is a focus by the Board to improve the well-being of residents of Anglesey and Gwynedd and the partnership working with the voluntary sector creates opportunities especially in the current climate of poverty and the costs of living crisis;